 This section provides you, the potential client, with an overview of the litigation process, from the initial meeting with your attorney to trial.
 The information contained herein is general in nature.
 The process used for your particular matter may vary depending on your goals.

-Before you call TR Spencer & Associates, or any law firm for that matter, it will be helpful for you to formulate some specific goals.
+Before you call T.R.
+Spencer Law Office, or any law firm for that matter, it will be helpful for you to formulate some specific goals.
 Depending on your situation, some goals you may want to accomplish are:

-Most attorneys, including the attorneys at TR Spencer & Associates, will answer questions posed by a potential client over the phone without charging a fee.
+Most attorneys, including the attorneys at T.R.
+Spencer Law Office, will answer questions posed by a potential client over the phone without charging a fee.
 These initial contacts generally last between five and fifteen minutes.
 It is during this call that a you, as a potential client, have the ability to assess whether one of our attorneys has both the time and experience to assist you with your legal matter.
 It is during this telephone call that you should ask questions about the scope and expected cost of your legal matter.

 In order to make the most out of your initial face-to-face meeting with one of our attorneys, it is a good idea to gather materials that would be helpful to the attorney before your meeting.
 Spend some time thinking about the kind of documentation that might be helpful, and how you can logically explain your situation to the attorney.
 A list of initial face-to-face materials for particular types of cases can be found elsewhere on this website.